Shy5ta/ingredient-measurement-converter/README.md

 # ingredient-measurement-converter
 Ingredient Measurement Converter API – A cloud-native API that converts ingredient volumes (e.g., “1 cup”) into weights (grams).
 Built with Python Flask, containerized using Docker, automated with GitHub Actions, and deployed to AWS via Terraform.
+This project is not complex application logic, but on automation and deployment.